'Thought it was UFC' - Nick Kyrgios claims opponent's coach threatened to fight him after Australian Open doubles upset

 "To take it off the court into the locker room, and not even from the players.
 From someone from the team, it’s not necessary."

-Mark Philippoussis, also working for Nine, said Kyrgios was well within his rights to hit a ball straight at a player if the ball comes short at the net.
+Former tennis professional Mark Philippoussis, also working for Nine, said Kyrgios was well within his rights to hit a ball straight at a player if it drops short near the net.

-“In doubles, you’re playing good doubles players with great hands,” he said.
+"In doubles, you’re playing good doubles players with great hands," the two-time Grand Slam finalist said.

 "If you get a short ball, you’re going straight for the guy at the net.
 You say sorry, you might not mean it but you say sorry.
 That’s the play, you go straight for them."